KyusonLim/Stat744/README.md

 This code is very "ticky", by which I mean there is a lot of difficult detail that it would be easy to get wrong.
 Where did you get the data?
 You should start from there and make a nice, readable table and use R tools to read the data.
 It would also be nice to try to make a plot like this in a ggplot framework; you might start with some sort of bar chart instead of a pie chart

+A good example of why to use code instead of typing ticky details: the very first number you calculate (51) is wrong (should be 61).
+It is very hard to read this code to find out what you did or to see what mistakes might be there.

 Grade: 2.4/3